Yelp/bravado/docs/source/quickstart.rst

 Docstrings
 ----------

 ``bravado`` provides docstrings to operations and models to quickly get the parameter and response types.
-A sample operation ``getPetById`` docstring looks like:
+Due to an implementation limitation, an operation's docstring is not available via the built-in `help()` method.
+The `docstring` attribute on the operation is used instead:

 .. code-block:: console

-        Docstring:
+        >> print petstore.pet.getPetById.docstring

         [GET] Find pet by ID

-        Returns a pet based on ID
+        Returns a single pet

-        Args:
-                petId (int64) : ID of pet that needs to be fetched
+        :param petId: ID of pet to return
-        Returns:
-                Pet
-        Raises:
+        :type petId: integer
+        :returns: 200: successful operation
+        :rtype: object
-                400: Invalid ID supplied
+        :returns: 400: Invalid ID supplied
-                404: Pet not found
+        :returns: 404: Pet not found
-        Class Docstring:Operation object.
-        Call def:   c.pet.getPetById(self, kwargs)

-Even the ``Pet`` model description can be found in the docstring:
+Docstrings for models can be retrieved as expected:

 .. code-block:: console

-        Docstring:
+        >> help(petstore.getModel('Pet'))

+        class Pet(__builtin__.object)
-        Attributes:
+         |  Attributes:
-        category (Category)
+         |
+         |  category: Category
+         |  id: integer
+         |  name: string
+         |  photoUrls: list of string
-        status (str) : pet status in the store name (str)
+         |  status: string - pet status in the store
-        tags (list(Tag))
-        photoUrls (list(str))
-        id (long) : unique identifier for the pet Constructor information:
-          Definition:Pet(self, kwargs)
+         |  tags: list of Tag

 Default Values